2019 Philadelphia Eagles season: Week 14: vs. New York Giants

-Week 14 featured the Eagles facing the rival New York Giants, lead by Eli Manning, who was taking over for an injured Daniel Jones.
+Week 14 featured the Eagles facing the rival New York Giants, led by Eli Manning, who was taking over for an injured Daniel Jones.
 Following a scoreless first quarter, Manning opened the scoring with a 35-yard touchdown pass to Darius Slayton, giving New York a 7–0 lead.
 After the teams traded field goals, Manning would throw another touchdown pass to Slayton, this time from 55 yards, to build the Giants' lead to 17–3 before halftime.
 However, Philadelphia's defense would stifle Manning in the second half, forcing three-and-outs on four of six possessions and allowing just 30 yards total offense.
 The Eagles offense would step up and score 14 unanswered points over the final two-quarters to force overtime.
 After the Eagles won the overtime coin toss, they drove down the field and won the game on Carson Wentz's second touchdown pass of the night to Zach Ertz.
 With the comeback win, the Eagles improved to 6–7 on the year.
 Further, the Eagles won their sixth straight against the Giants, and took the lead in the all-time series for the first time in franchise history.
 It also marked the first time since 2006 an Eagles-Giants game would go to overtime.

 Week 15: at Washington Redskins

 Week 16: vs. Dallas Cowboys

 In desperate need of a win to stay alive in the playoff race, an injury-ravaged Eagles team got revenge on the Cowboys after losing in Week 7 to them.
 Not only did this snap a 4-game losing streak to the Cowboys, but this resulted in the Eagles taking the lead in the NFC East for the first time all season.
 Furthermore, the victory improved Philadelphia to 8–7.
-Now all the Eagles needed was to either beat the NY Giants the very next week or have the Cowboys lose to the Redskins.
+Now, all the Eagles needed was to either beat the NY Giants the very next week or have the Cowboys lose to the Redskins.